 Fieldstone boulders were found on the property and used in the design to unify the home with the surroundings.

 Some of the plant material selections for this landscape renovation came from the homeowner’s list, but always with a consideration for each plant’s characteristics and requirements.

-These lights were chosen because the family has a dog that runs free on property and we didn’t want pathlights that could be broken.
+These lights were chosen because the family dog runs free on the property and we didn’t want pathlights that could be broken.

 The wood lamp post from Walpole Woodworkers marks the entrance to the front walk.
 Day or night the woodwork of this post brings the architecture of the home out into the landscape.